 ArcGIS Web Adaptor can be installed by running the setup program using Windows Installer command line parameters as described below.
 Alternatively, you can install from the user interface using Setup.exe.

-The version of ArcGIS Web Adaptor must always match the version of ArcGIS Server you're using.
+The version of ArcGIS Web Adaptor must always match the version of its registered ArcGIS Server site.

 Upgrade an earlier version of ArcGIS Web Adaptor

 10.6 can be installed side by side with other versions.
 You are not required to uninstall ArcGIS Web Adaptor to install 10.6 and 10.6 is not an upgrade of previous releases.

 After installing 10.6, you need to configure ArcGIS Web Adaptor with its corresponding ArcGIS Server site.